oracle/terraform-provider-oci/website/docs/d/dns_views.html.markdown

 # Data Source: oci_dns_views
 This data source provides the list of Views in Oracle Cloud Infrastructure DNS service.

 Gets a list of all views within a compartment.

 The collection can be filtered by display name, id, or lifecycle state.
 It can be sorted on creation time or displayName both in ASC or DESC order.
 Note that when no lifecycleState query parameter is provided, the collection does not include views in the DELETED lifecycleState to be consistent with other operations of the API.
-Requires a `PRIVATE` scope query parameter.

 ## Example Usage